shimanopower/MothersDay/README.md

 Conforming to UIViewRepresentable requires us to implement the makeUIView method.
 SwiftUI will automatically call this method to create the view object.
 But this method is only called once.
 So updating this view is done through the updateView method.

-To create our particle emitter we create an instance of CAEmitterLayer():
+To create our particle emitter we create an instance of CAEmitterLayer:

     let particleEmitter = CAEmitterLayer()